R3dsc4rf/ErrorTicketTool/README.txt

 It does not combine similar data. a wrong date will be displayed wrong. error type "new" and "NEW" will be 2 seperate types You cannot dat columns to example data right now.

-## Usage

-Use this tool to make Error tickets a little more plesent.

 ## Support

 no Support guaranteed